 One of your biggest managerial challenges is to allocate your limited resources to where they will have to biggest impact.
 So how do you know where they will do the most good?
 Where can you "get the most bang for your buck?"
-One way to determine the best course of action is to conduct a Key Driver Analysis of your MBA student surveys.
+One way to determine the best course of action is to conduct a Key Driver Analysis of your GME student surveys.

 What is Key Driver Analysis?